madratak/Milan_Services_2012/README.md

 │   ├── external/               # Extra data used for our analysis │   └── cleaned/                # Final cleaned dataset
 │
+|
+├── Report.pdf                  # Report of the project
 ├── requirements.txt            # Required Python libraries for the project
 ├── .gitignore                  # Files and directories to be excluded from version control └── README.md                   # Project documentation